charlesacosta163/iflytics/README.md

 ## Disclaimer

-Infinilytics is not affiliated with or endorsed by Infinite Flight or Flying Development Studio.
+IFlytics is not affiliated with or endorsed by Infinite Flight or Flying Development Studio.
 All data is provided via the official Infinite Flight API under its public usage terms.